+Q

-Q ZEUS the Z con QUIT.
-Exit back to the monitor.
-To return to nmand must be used in the monitor.
-R x y z DEFAULT x=10 Renumber the source file.
-The parameters are as follows: x:the first new line number y:the spacing between successive line numbers z:the line number to start renumbering from y=10 z=start of source S /string/ x the file name st Save the current source file to device x with listed before pa DEFAULT x=10 Print the symbol table. x gives the number Is and their associated hexadecimal values
+QUIT back to the monitor.
+To return to ZEUS the Z command must be used in the monitor.

+R x y z

+Renumber the source file.
+The parameters are as follows: x: the first new line number y: the spacing between successive line numbers z: the line number to start renumbering from.
+DEFAULT: x=10 y=10 z=start of source

+S /string/ x Save the current source file to device x with the filename string.
+DEFAULT x=1

+Print the symbol table. x gives the number of symbols/labels and their associated hexadecimal values listed before pausing.
+DEFAULT: x=10